neoxia/apoyo/README.md

 ### Setup

 1. Run `yarn install`
+2. Run docker compose : `docker-compose up -d`
-2. And you're ready !
+3. And you're ready !

 This repository uses [PNP (Plug'n'Play)](https://yarnpkg.com/features/pnp) instead of node_modules.
 As such, you may also need to install SDKs to add PNP (Plug'n'Play) support to your editor: